UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-An object with a single titleInfo element and sub-element of nonSort.
+An object with a single :code:`titleInfo` element and sub-element of :code:`nonSort`.

 Justification
 ^^^^^^^^^^^^^

-We desire clean strings and will not retain nonSorts moving forward.
+We desire clean strings and will not retain :code:`nonSorts` moving forward.

 Xpath
 ^^^^^